 Your plan members can follow these steps to import their data directly using the Dashlane web app.

-- In the Dashlane web app, Select the My account menu.
-Then select Settings and Import data.
+In the My account menu, select Settings and then Import data.

 - For Import source, select LastPass.